 - Category 81b: Belgian-Style Session Ale is an exciting new category that acknowledges significant brewer and drinker interest in lower abv Belgian-style beer brands

 - Category 82a: Belgian-Style Speciale Belge – this category was formerly referred to as “Belgian-Style Pale Ale”, but was renamed after input from Belgian beer experts

 - Category 83: Belgian-Style Witbier includes minor revisions that reflect experimentation with different types of citrus and spices in this beer style

 - Category 89b: Belgian-Style Fruit Lambic has been combined with Belgian-Style Fruit Beer

-I wish you an exciting and successful 2021 GABF.
-Enjoy planning your entry strategy, we’ll see you in Denver this fall!
+I wish you an exciting and successful 2021 GABF – enjoy planning your entry strategy!
+We look forward to seeing you in-person at the Craft Brewers Conference in Denver this fall!

-Chris Swersey, Competition Manager 2021 Great American Beer Festival
+Chris Swersey, Competition Director 2021 Great American Beer Festival